Elianfm/LeetCode/README.md

-This is my personal repository to store my progression over LeetCode problems.
+This is my personal repository for storing my progress on LeetCode problems.

 # List of solved problems
 ## Array/String